MissVeronica/um-user-shortcode-text/README.md

 meta_key is the field name that you've set in the UM form builder

-meta_value is the conditional value for displaying text
+meta_value is the conditional value for displaying conditional text

 You can modify the returned conditional text with the filter hook <code>'um_user_shortcode_text_filter__{$meta_key}'</code>